-- 1. A test consists of/may consist of: - a. one or more mandatory tests or mandatory partial tests; - b. freely chosen evidence evaluated as an assessment, such as a portfolio; - c. a combination of a and b. - 2.
+- 1. A test consists of/may consist of: - a. one or more mandatory tests or mandatory partial tests; - b. freely chosen evidence evaluated as an assessment, such as a portfolio: - c. a combination of a and b. - 2.
 Tests are conducted in writing or orally or in a fashion that combines both writing and oral delivery (e.g. product and presentation/interview). - A mixed (combined) test relates to an oral clarification regarding a professional product.
 Oral tests shall never be on the basis of a professional product. - 3.
 An oral examination, including an assessment, shall be conducted by at least two examiners, with one of them acting as the principal examiner designated by the (chairman of the) Examination Board.
 A report must always be drawn up of an oral test to enable an assessment of the quality afterwards.
 A test may be conducted by a single examiner only following the approval of the Examination Board and provided the student does not object.
 A combined test must also be conducted by at least two examiners.
 An oral test is held in public.
 Interested parties who wish to attend an oral test must submit a request to that effect to the examiner(s) at least two weeks before the test is held.
 The examiner must inform the student who is taking the test.
 If the student objects, the request to attend the oral test will in any event be rejected.
-Any rejection by the examiner will be substantiated.

-When the Examination Board offers students the possibility to sit an additional oral test by way of - When the Examination Board offers students the possibility to sit an additional oral test by way of replacement of a regular test, it will always be conducted and assessed by two examiners. - 4.
+Any rejection by the examiner will be substantiated. - When the Examination Board offers students the possibility to sit an additional oral test by way of replacement of a regular test, it will always be conducted and assessed by two examiners. - 4.
 If a test consists of an assessment of freely-chosen evidence, the programme should allow the student to collect such evidence and receive feedback from the examiners, external experts and/or peers.
-The requirements that the evidence must meet are given in the FHICT Programme Guide.
+The requirements that the evidence must meet are given in Canvas.